The Bottom Line

 - Tough, durable material that doesn't show wear.

-Guide Review - Pacsafe Citysafe 200 - Best Travel Purse Ever
+Guide Review - Pacsafe Citysafe CS200 - Best Travel Purse Ever

-My other "can't loose" items could be safely tucked into other parts of this zippered organizer, which is hidden behind the purse's front flap.
-I placed almost everything else, from my digital camera to a small make-up kit, into the main zippered compartment where they were within easy reach.
-Tissues, lip balm, and other things I might need quickly went into an outside zippered compartment.
-There wasn't much room left after that for a water bottle or umbrella.
+It took a little experimentation to see exactly where things fit best.
+My passport, credit cards, and iPhone all slid neatly into two padded pockets inside a large zippered organizer that was perfect for holding everything in place.
+My other "can't loose" items could be safely tucked into other parts of this zippered organizer as well, which is hidden behind the purse's front flap for added security.
+I placed almost everything else, from my digital camera to a small make-up kit, into the main zippered compartment where they were within easy reach at all times.
+Tissues, lip balm, and just about everything else I might need went into an outside zippered compartment.
+After that, there was plenty of room to add an umbrella, small laptop, or even a light jacket.

-The anti-theft features are winners.
-The shoulder strap has a steel cable and the front panel and the bottom panel are made up of Pacsafe's proprietary eXomesh.
+The anti-theft features on this bag are definitely winners.
+The shoulder strap has a steel cable and the front and bottom panels are made up of Pacsafe's proprietary eXomesh.
 This material prevents thieves from racing by and simply slashing the strap or the purse open.
-A hook on the shoulder strap lets you wrap it securely around a fixture, such as the chair you're sitting on when dining in a streetside cafe patio.
+A hook on the shoulder strap lets you wrap it securely around a fixture, such as the chair you're sitting on when dining in a streetside cafe.
+The zippers on the bag can be latched securely on their own or can work in conjunction with a travel lock to provide another layer of security as well.

 More Pacsafe Anti-Theft Travel Gear

-Pacsafe has great travel gear, from hip packs to back packs, all of which incorporate the company's anti-theft features.
-For more information, visit Pacsafe Travel Gear.
+Pacsafe has great travel gear, from hip packs to backpacks, all of which incorporate the company's anti-theft features.